PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 ## Storage Types

-Prefect has a number of different `Storage` implementations - we'll briefly cover each below.
+Prefect has a number of different `Storage` implementations.
+We'll briefly cover each below.
 See [the API documentation](/api/latest/storage.md) for more information.